gihanrv/yolo-devops/README.md

 # DevOps / SRE Task

-# This repository contains a slution for follwing tasks
+# This repository provides a solution for the following tasks

 * Deploy follwing service on AWS using IaaC Terrom and Terrgrunt
   - VPC 10.161.0.0/24.